AlexDairy0/AlexDairy0/README.md

 - 👋 Hi, I’m AlexDairy0
 - 👀 I’m interested in best cs tactic)
-- 🌱 I’m currently learning ...gbsgsfdvfdv
+- 🌱 I’m currently learning ...ghynrthreg
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ..gbihgtys
 - 😄 Pronouns: .)juvfdhuew